Constellation-Labs/hylochain/README.md

 # Blockchain Cohomology

 ## Paper
-A pdf of the paper can be found [here](https://github.com/Constellation-Labs/hylochain/blob/master/differentiable_blockchains.pdf)
+A pdf of the paper can be found [here](https://github.com/Constellation-Labs/hylochain/blob/master/differentiable_blockchains.pdf) and on [arxiv](https://arxiv.org/abs/1805.07047)
 ## Purpose
 The goal of the following work is to provide fundamental framework for defining and analyzing different types distributed ledgers.
 This should be seen moreso as notes or a draft of what would hopefully become published in a peer reviewed journal on differential topology.